zhezha/shorten-url/README.md

 Read [URL Shortening](https://en.wikipedia.org/wiki/URL_shortening) for more details.

-The project is implemented in Eclipse IDE and using MySQL database.
+The project is implemented using Spring boot and embedded database.